pmukhin/rust-companies/README.md

 * [Keyrock](https://keyrock.com/careers/) is a market maker based out of Brussels, Belgium, uses Rust in its low latency components along with C++
 * [TLX Technology](https://www.linkedin.com/company/tlx-technology/) is a software provider for trading platforms, based in Amsterdam

-#### Other
-* [Ferrisoft](https://ferrisoft.com/careers) is a software house based out of Krakow, Poland, they hire engineers comfortable working across both Rust and modern web stacks
-* [Tweede Golf](https://tweedegolf.nl/)([Github](https://tweedegolf.nl/en/open-source)) is a consultancy firm specialised in Rust, based in Nijmegen, Netherlands, and known for its contribution into Rust ecosystem